 I’m a 1980s baby, a Millennial, a product of the decade marked by thick shoulder pads and Jell-O Pudding Pops commercials.
-And what I remember most about the salads in my childhood is that there weren’t many.
+And what I remember most about the salads throughout my childhood is that there weren’t many.

-If there’s one thing people today seem to know about salad, it’s that it’s good for you, the thing you pick when you care about your body and your health and you want something fresh.
+If there’s one thing people today seem to know about salad, it’s that it’s good for you, the thing you pick when you care about your body and your health, and you want something fresh.

-Here is my only problem with that: I know what it’s like to do things, like fresh and raw veggies, because I think that I should, not because there’s anything particularly alluring about the idea to my heart.
+Here is my only problem with that: I know what it’s like to do and consume things, like fresh and raw veggies, because I think that I should, not because there’s anything particularly alluring about the idea to my heart.

 Some people are good at things like that; I’m not.
 So when I hear people talk about the health perks of salad, when I talk about the health benefits, I wonder if there’s something of a disservice going on.
 Leafy greens, like all fresh produce, are more than nutritious.

 Salad is more than just low in calories, and high in vitamins and minerals that make your body well.
 Made with different veggies, fruits, legumes, grains, and fungi, they can also be delicious.

 When you find the right combination of textures and flavors, like a triple berry salad or a leafy sprouts salad with a sweet and spicy homemade vinaigrette, it doesn’t have to be a chore to get through.
 It can be a thing to savor.